greg-js/arch-wiki-md-repo/wiki/_content/CategoryGetting and installing Arch.md

 Alternatively, run `pacman-key -v archlinux-<version>-dual.iso.sig` from an existing Arch Linux installation.

+**Note:**

+*   The signature itself could be manipulated if it is downloaded from a mirror site, instead of from [archlinux.org](https://archlinux.org/download/) as above.
+In this case, ensure that the public key, which is used to decode the signature, is signed by another, trustworthy key.
+The `gpg` command will output the fingerprint of the public key.
+*   Another method to verify the authenticity of the signature is to ensure that the public key's fingerprint is identical to the key fingerprint of the [Arch Linux developer](https://www.archlinux.org/people/developers/) who signed the ISO-file.
+See [Wikipedia:Public-key_cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography "wikipedia:Public-key cryptography") for more information on the public-key process to authenticate keys.

 ## Installation methods

 The table below offers an overview of the common ways to boot the installation media.
 As the installation process retrieves packages from a remote repository, these methods require an internet connection; see [Offline installation of packages](/index.php/Offline_installation_of_packages "Offline installation of packages") and [Archiso#Installation without Internet access](/index.php/Archiso#Installation_without_Internet_access "Archiso") when none is available.